Aaryan369/Analogy-Finder/README.md

 ![image of output](/Images/Ans.png)

-*Must download glove 50d embedding matrix along with this repo from [here](https://www.kaggle.com/watts2/glove6b50dtxt) and rename the file as "glove.txt" after extraction*
+*Must download glove 50d embedding matrix along with this repo from [here](https://www.kaggle.com/watts2/glove6b50dtxt) and rename the file as "glove.txt" after extraction.*

 Place all the downloaded files in same folder.